Conservative Party (South Africa): Official opposition

 It became the official opposition in the whites-only House of Assembly of South Africa in the elections of 6 May 1987, when it surpassed the liberal Progressive Federal Party, winning 550,000 votes.
 Donald Simpson, writing in the South African newspaper, The Star, went as far as to predict that the National Party would lose the next election and that the Conservative Party would become the new government of South Africa.

 In the local elections of 1987 the Conservative Party won 60 municipalities out of 110 in the Transvaal, and 1 out of 4 in the Orange Free State.
 The Conservative Party received 45% of the Afrikaner votes and 7.5% of the English-speaking votes.
 It won 50% of the Afrikaner vote in the Transvaal and Orange Free State provinces in the 1989 general elections.
 It won 40% of the White popular vote in the Transvaal, and 45% in the Orange Free State provinces in the 1989 elections.

-In the late 1980s, the party established links with the British conservative anti-communist pressure group, the Western Goals Institute.
+In the late 1980s, the party established links with the British far-right anti-communist pressure group, the Western Goals Institute.